canonical/charming-actions/upload-charm/README.md

 # canonical/charming-actions/upload-charm

-This action is used to upload a bundle to charmhub.io.
+This action is used to upload a charm to charmhub.io.

 ## Usage